Welcome

 Counselling is a form of therapy.
 It helps you explore your experiences, increase awareness, learn tools, and support your self-development and mental health.

-I provide a room and time where you can come, as you are, each session to share whatever might be on your mind.
+I provide time and a room where you can come as you are each session to share whatever might be on your mind.
 We will build a relationship together to help you feel supported to explore your needs.
-You may know clearly what you want to discuss, you may feel something is wrong but cannot understand why or what, or perhaps you have a sense of something but want to explore it.
+You may know clearly what you want to discuss, or you may feel something is wrong but cannot understand why or what, or perhaps you have a sense of something but want to explore it.

 Our time together will be tailored to what you need, and I can offer you a relationship, support, and tools to explore your experience and grow in the direction you desire.